Form BridgeBlog › Update a Google Form Without Losing Response Data

 If I change a multiple choice question to a dropdown, what happens to existing responses?

-The question is deleted and recreated as a new question with a new ID.
+Google Forms replaces the question entirely with a new one.
 The old response column in your linked sheet stays but stops receiving new data.
 New responses go to a new column.
 If preserving the response history in a single column matters, the safer approach is to add a new dropdown question and retire the old multiple choice question rather than changing the type.

 Can I reorder questions safely on a form with existing responses?